 - DTS applicability only to default 5G QoS flow; and

-- Impacts to Policy Control (updates to CT3 N5 and N7 interfaces).- Voice&Video - EPC and 5GC: Support the requirements as defined in 3GPP TS 22.153 for MMTel video, MMTel video teleconferencing, and MMTel voice teleconferencing for EPS and 5GS:
+- Impacts to Policy Control (updates to CT3 N5 and N7 interfaces).

-- Enhancements to upgrade an established teleconferencing call/session to MPS status (updates to CT1 IMS procedures).

-- Enhancements to upgrade an established call/session to MPS status (updates to CT1 IMS procedures).

-NOTE: Although MPS may use some common priority mechanisms used by MCData and MCVideo, MPS has some unique service requirements that are different from MCData and MCVideo.
+NOTE 2: Although MPS may use some common priority mechanisms used by MCData and MCVideo, MPS has some unique service requirements that are different from MCData and MCVideo.
 Specifically, MPS is supported using operator’s commercial services (voice, video, and data) with priority using commercially available UEs.
 The work item will identify normative changes that are required for MPS Phase 2.